dannguyen/journalism-syllabi/README.md

 <a href="http://datastudio2016.datatherapy.org/">Homepage</a> /
 <a href="https://docs.google.com/document/d/1S-21ufcAsdwFq3ltYpKEpIhiu-Dy_8cYTRbztopyc3k/edit#heading=h.v0vzwhn3fizl">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>We are swimming in data - "Big" and small, global and personal.
+        We are swimming in data - "Big" and small, global and personal.
 And we are also facing complicated problems like Climate Change and inequality whose stories can only be told with data.
 The need for public understanding of data-driven issues is higher than ever before.
-But raw data doesn't make a goo...</em></p>
+But raw data doesn't make a goo
+        </small></p>

         <p>Instructors: Rahul Bhargava</p>
     </td>
     <td>
-        Massachusetts Institute of Technology
+        <small>Massachusetts Institute of Technology</small>
     </td>
   </tr>